 What’s In A Name?

-One final point to make that I have tried to get across as a school counselor is that when these bullying behaviors occur at school, it is somewhat tolerated (too much) and kids are given a chance to improve and grow from the experience.
-But in the real world, it would be called by other names, like “Harassment, terroristic threatening, stalking, defamation….”
+One final point to make that is that when these bullying behaviors occur at school, it is somewhat tolerated (too much) and kids are given a chance to improve and grow from the experience.
+But in the real world, it would be called by other names, like “harassment, terroristic threatening, stalking, defamation….”
 Remember the law takes over when the school campus ends.
 Teach kids that if it doesn’t occur at school, it falls into the hands of the law.

 Help us spread the word on needing to understand Why is Cyber Bullying a Problem and how do we stop cyber bullying from existing in today’s world!